 Constructive alignment is used as the overarching design methodology to ensure learner learning and assessments align with course and programme outcomes.
 In this, the tutor takes on a role of supporting and extending the learner's learning through a focus on the educational process and learning activities more than on the subject content.
 One of its key principles is that what the learner does is more important in determining what is learnt than what the tutor does.

-The NMIT Tutor Guide to Assessment includes a full description on the rationale for using constructive alignment and this methodology is also used within NMIT's preferred teacher training qualification - The Diploma in Tertiary Learning and Teaching.
+The constructive alignment methodology is also used within NMIT's preferred teacher training qualification - The New Zealand Certificate in Adult and Tertiary Teaching.

 LEARNING DESIGN SEQUENCE